 Can I put my account in my parents' name?
 What about a deposit?

 At your parents' request, your utility service may be put in their name.
-They will need to complete a "Request for Utility Service" application (which must be notarized) and mail it to Greenville Utilities, PO Box 1847, Greenville, NC 27835-1847, attn: Customer Service.
+They can apply online or they will need to complete a "Request for Utility Service" application (which must be notarized) and mail it to Greenville Utilities, PO Box 1847, Greenville, NC 27835-1847, attn: Customer Service.
 A "letter of credit" from your parents' power company should be included with the application.
 You can download the application here or pick one up at GUC's Main Office (401 S. Greene Street) or at GUC Express (509 SE Greenville Blvd.).

-Click here for more information about deposits and credit policies.
+More information about deposits and credit policies.

 Should I Be At Home When Services Are Connected?

 You must be home when your natural gas service is connected.
 For your safety and protection of personal property, we also encourage you to be home when your electric and water services are connected.
 Make sure all heat producing appliances (stoves, ovens, toasters, space heaters, clothes dryers, hair dryers, etc.) are off or unplugged before your electricity is turned on.
 You should also make sure that all water connections (faucets, ice makers, washing machine hookups, etc.) are completely off when your water is turned on.